AllyW/aaz-dev-tools/docs/README.md

 ![Architecture](assets/diagrams/out/archutecture/architecture.svg)

-AAZDev Tool consists of 4 parts:
+AAZDev Tool consists of 5 parts:
 - API Translators:
   They are responsible for translating the API specification into a command model.
-We've implemented the swagger 2.0 translator which can support to translate the API specs in [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) repo and [azure-rest-api-specs-pr](https://github.com/Azure/azure-rest-api-specs-pr) repo.
+We've implemented both swagger 2.0 and Typespec translator which can support to translate the API specs in [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) repo and [azure-rest-api-specs-pr](https://github.com/Azure/azure-rest-api-specs-pr) repo.
 - Model Editors:
   They are used to edit command models.
 Currently, _Workspace Editor_ is implemented.
 More details are introduced in _Workspace_ paragraph.
 - Command Models: